 1. Up-cycled or Rented Wedding Dresses

 Most wedding dresses get worn only once, despite their hefty price tag.
 Buying a pre-loved dress will lessen the impact of the people who made your dress and the keep environmental costs down.
 Stillwhite is an amazing website, which offers the largest range of pre-loved bridal gowns worldwide, providing a sustainable solution for brides-to-be searching for that dream dress.
 The process is simple – those that have already said ‘I do’ can list their dress, and connect with other brides looking to buy!
-Have a look at our Ultimate Guide to Ethical Wedding Dresses for more inspiration!
+Or browse the variety of gorgeous gowns over on Aus rental site Glam Corner if that’s more up your alley.
+Have a look at our Ultimate Guide to Ethical Wedding Dresses as well for more inspiration!

 2. Wear an Locally-Made Dress